 How to organise your keyword research process

-A great way in order to organise your keyword research is either into specific keywords for the main website pages you’d like to rank on search or if you have an eCommerce website you may decide to target specific keywords related to the products you are selling.
+You can organise your keywords into specific keywords for the main website pages you’d like to rank on search or if you have an eCommerce website, you may decide to target specific keywords related to the products you are selling.

 How to use keyword research

-There are many way you can use the keywords you have found in your research the main ways to use your keywords are:
+There are many ways you can use the keywords you have found in your research.
+The fundamental ways to use your keywords are:

-- Use your main keyword in the H1 tag of the page/post
+Have your keywords in the H1 tag of the page/post

-- H2, H3 and H4 tags should also include target keywords and are a great way to target question based keywords for example: How do I use Google Drive
+H2, H3 and H4 tags should also include target keywords and are a great way to target question-based keywords, for example – How to use Google Sheets

 How to choose good keywords to use on your website

-While the main focus of this article was to have you grasp some of the basic concepts behind SEO, I hope that it has also inspired you to do your own keyword research.
-With a little bit of time, and some technical knowledge, you can certainly learn a lot about the way search engines think and act to your benefit.
+While the main focus of this article was to have you grasp some of the basic concepts behind SEO, I hope that it has also inspired you to do your keyword research.
+With a small amount of time and some technical knowledge, you can certainly learn a lot about the way search engines think and act to your benefit.
 With that said, it’s time to get to it.
 Good luck!